Russia extends jailing of Pussy Riot activists

 "Today's decision only proves again that our role as defendants here is a pure formality," Feigin told reporters after the hearing, which was closed to the media.

-"There is a lot of evidence that the judge will disregard justice in favour of pre-set instructions on how to rule which have been handed down by the authorities.
-They want to find them guilty ... to punish them with real jail time.
+"There is a lot of evidence that the judge will disregard justice in favour of a pre-set instructions on how to rule, which have been handed down by the authorities.
+They want to find them guilty... to punish them with real jail time.

 "It is not a process but a judicial reprisal," he said.